eldertek/tagmap/tasks/tasks_plan.md

 3. Create basic authentication system
 4. Set up map integration with base layers
 5. Begin work on the core geolocation note features

+- [x] Mobile editing: Users must be able to edit polygons, lines, and move GeoNotes on mobile devices using touch.
+Control points must be touch-friendly and larger on mobile.
+Test on real devices and emulators.
+See docs/technical.md for details.